iqrahadian/sma-metro/README.md

 }
 ```

-Topup can be as simple as incresing the balance, or can be complex depend on the card type
+Topup can be as simple as incresing the balance, or can be complex depend on the card type.

-Charge flow generally will looks like :
+Charge flow typically follows these steps:
-1. check route fare config (from->to)
+1. Check the route fare configuration from origin to destination.
-2. check peaktime/non peaktime cost
+2. Check peak-time or non-peak-time costs.
-3. check card total spending, deciding on **max deduction** for this trip
+3. Check card's total spending to determine the maxDeduction for the trip,
-&emsp;&emsp;check 2 things, daily spending and weekly spending, compared to route fare caps
+&emsp;&emsp;check 2 things, daily spending and weekly spending, compared to route fare caps.
-4. compare fare cost to max deduction, if cost higher than max deduction,
+4. Compare the fare cost to the maxDeduction.
+If the cost exceeds the maxDeduction,
-&emsp;&emsp;max deduciton used as cost, making sure the user does not overcharged
+&emsp;&emsp;max deduciton used as cost to ensure the user is not overcharged
-5. deduct balance
+5. Deduct the trip's cost from card's balance.
-6. update Card FareSpending information
+6. Update the Card's FareSpending information.